riledigital/citibike-planner/README.md

 # Setup

 - Run `nvm use` to use the `.nvmrc` file.
-- Run `yarn` to install all packages
+- Run `npm install` to install all packages
 - `npm run start` to develop

 # Build and deploy